Rules for Effective Decision-Making

-Dr Bart de Langhe is a visiting faculty member at RSM, and an associate professor of marketing at ESADE in Barcelona.
-His research examines consumer and managerial decision-making, focusing on intuitions about quantitative data.
+Bart de Langhe is a visiting faculty member at RSM, and an associate professor of marketing at ESADE in Barcelona.
+He taught and researched at universities in Europe as well as in the USA and China.
+He researches the psychology of consumer and managerial decision-making, with an emphasis on data-driven decisions.
 His research is published in leading academic journals such as Journal of Consumer Research, Journal of Marketing Research, and Management Science, as well as managerial publications such as Harvard Business Review, The Wall Street Journal, and The New York Times.
-Bart has held teaching and research positions at the University of Colorado in Boulder, the University of Chicago, Erasmus University Rotterdam, and the Catholic University of Leuven.
 The Marketing Science Institute recognised him as one of the most promising young marketing academics in 2017.

 Prof. Stefano Puntoni